vivek-s/vivek-s.com/_notes/Engineering/fluid_mechanics/friction_factor_calculations.md

 $$\frac{1}{\sqrt{f_D}}=-2log_{10}\left[\left(\frac{\varepsilon /D}{3.7}\right) + \frac{2.51}{Re\sqrt{f_D}}\right]$$

 It was developed by Colebrook in 1939 extending work of Nikuradse who was a student of Prandtl.
-It was been plotted by Moody in 1944 into what is known as [[Moody chart]]
+It was been plotted by Moody in 1944 into what is known as [[moody_chart]]

 ### 2.2.
 Haaland Equation